-DC have dabbled with Elseworlds-type scenarios in various of their DC Universe Original Animated Films – Justice League: Crisis on Two Earths (2010) where the Justice League encountered an alternate world where their counterparts were super-villains; Justice League: The Flashpoint Paradox (2013), which showed an alternate world where history had turned out differently; and Justice League: Gods and Monsters (2015) where we had harsher, very different versions of Superman, Batman and Wonder Woman.
+DC have dabbled with Elseworlds-type scenarios in various of their DC Universe Original Animated Films – Justice League: Crisis on Two Earths (2010) where the Justice League encountered an alternate world where their counterparts were super-villains; Justice League: The Flashpoint Paradox (2013), which showed an alternate world where the superhero origin stories had turned out differently; and Justice League: Gods and Monsters (2015) where we had harsher, very different versions of Superman, Batman and Wonder Woman.
 There was even the adaptation of the very first Elseworlds story with Batman: Gotham by Gaslight (2018) that transplanted Batman and associated characters into the Victorian era.

 In fact, Brightburn often approaches more of a horror film than a traditional superhero film.
 Director David Yarovesky creates a series of elaborate set-pieces that would work well as effects in a horror film but feel oddly out of place when you think of them as superhero action set-pieces – Becky Wahlstrom getting a shard of glass in one eyeball and left trying to pull it out at the same time as being attacked; Matt Jones getting his jaw ripped off; and David Denman’s skull incinerated by heat vision.
 I saw somewhere the film was dubbed “Superman by way of The Omen (1976),” which seems a perfect description – although I would probably substitute Damien: Omen II (1978), the sequel that featured a teenage Damien coming into his powers as the Anti-Christ.

 On the other hand, Brightburn works with variable effect.
 I didn’t feel that David Yarovesky did anything particularly exciting with the first half of the film – the set-ups and plot twists feel sign-posted and transpire predictably, just as you imagine.
 The film is carried better in the second half by its novelty set-pieces and in seeing the kid growing into his powers.
-On the other hand, you keep thinking that a seasoned comic-book writer could have made much more of the set-up than the film ends up doing.
+That said, you keep thinking that a seasoned comic-book writer could have made much more of the set-up than the film ends up doing.
 Crucially, what you have is a film with a better idea than the way it is delivered.